esl/code-beam-europe/_participants/Louis-Pilfold.md

 bluesky: lpil.uk

 ---
-Hello!
-I'm Louis, the creator of the Gleam programming language, a friendly language for building type-safe systems that scale!
-It runs on the Erlang virtual machine, as well as on JavaScript runtimes.
-Most importantly, it has a lovely and vibrant community, so come say hi!
+Creator of the Gleam programming language and all-round BEAMer!